Everything You Need to Know about Medicare Part A and Part B

 - Beyond lifetime reserve days: all costs

-Please keep in mind that these cost assume you only signed up for original Medicare.
-Most Medicare Beneficiaries will also purchase a separate Medigap plan as many of these plans will cover 100% of these cost.
+Please remember that these costs assume you only signed up for original Medicare.
+Most Medicare Beneficiaries will also purchase a separate Medigap plan, as many of these plans will cover 100% of this cost.

-Once you reach age 65 and enroll into Medicare Part A, most Medicare beneficiaries will not have to pay an insurance premium for their Part A coverage.
-This is because you have paid for this coverage through your payroll taxes.
-As long as You or your spouse paid into your Medicare taxes for a total of 40 quarters / 10 years.
-If you are not sure if you have met this requirement we encourage you to check your status at Medicare.gov.
+Once you reach age 65 and enroll in Medicare Part A, most Medicare beneficiaries will not have to pay an insurance premium for their Part A coverage.
+This is because you have paid for this coverage through your payroll taxes as long as You or your spouse paid into your Medicare taxes for 40 quarters / 10 years.
+If you are unsure if you have met this requirement, we encourage you to check your status at Medicare.gov.

-If you are already taking Social Security benefits, you will automatically be enrolled in Part A and Part B when you are about to turn 65.
-If you are not taking Social Security, you can sign up for Medicare through Social Security.
+If you are already taking Social Security benefits, you will automatically be enrolled in Part A and B when you turn 65.
+You can sign up for Medicare through Social Security if you are not taking Social Security.

-If you do not have another form of health insurance when turning 65, definitely sign up for Medicare Part A. We recommend clients who keep working past 65 still sign-up for Medicare Part A even if they are staying on their work insurance.
-It is free and might provide you some extra protection if you should have to go to a hospital.
+Sign up for Medicare Part A if you do not have another form of health insurance when turning 65.
+We recommend clients who keep working past 65 still sign up for Medicare Part A even if they stay on their work insurance.
+It is free and might provide you with some extra protection if you should have to go to a hospital.

 What is Medicare Part B?